bharatbs13/hello-world/docs/v0.2.1/relix_FR_064.md

 ## Phase

-`v0.2.1`
+v0.2.1

 ## Objective

-Provide a controlled governance and access framework for `dlt` integration within Relix using a centralized controller, YAML-configured source/destination registration, and deterministic runtime enforcement.
+Provide a centralized access-control and governance framework for all Relix connectors.

-FR-064 enables Relix to leverage the broad connector ecosystem provided by `dlt` while preserving Relix runtime determinism, governance, security, and execution integrity.
+The framework defines how Relix controls connector permissions, source/destination roles, operation authorization, and runtime enforcement independently of the underlying connector technology.

 ---